MicrosoftDocs/powerbi-docs/powerbi-docs/consumer/end-user-basic-concepts.md

 Visualizations called *custom visuals* are also available from the community.
 If you receive a report with a visual you don't recognize, likely it's a custom visual.
 If you need help with interpreting the custom visual, look up the name of the report or dashboard *designer* and contact them.

-What you can do with **ONE** visualization in a report...
+One visualization in a report...

-- You can use it over and over in the same report using copy/paste.
+- Can appear multiple times in the same report

-- You can use it on many different dashboards.
+- Can appear on many different dashboards

 _______________________________________________________